 This core examines the scientific foundations of human movement.
 In this module, students explore how the body moves and why it moves in particular ways.
 Students focus on the relationships between anatomy, physiology, fitness, biomechanics and efficient human movement.

 Types of Muscle Contraction This website provides information on isotonic (concentric, eccentric), isometric and eccentric muscle contraction.
-There are links to quizzes on the right sidebar.
+There are links to quizzes at the bottom.

-Movement Analysis This website by Brian Mac Sports Coach provides detailed movement analysis of srinting, throwing, racket strokes, jumping and kicking.
+Movement Analysis This website by Brian Mac Sports Coach provides detailed movement analysis of sprinting, throwing, racket strokes, jumping and kicking.

 Health-related components of physical fitness This website describes the health-related components of fitness - cardiorespiratory endurance, muscular strength, muscular endurance, flexibility and body composition - with examples of activities that use these fitness components of fitness.